EdulaneDotCo/Mastering-Express.js/README.md

    1. Configure ESLint for your project and set up rules.
    1. Integrate ESLint into the development workflow (e.g., pre-commit hooks).
    1. Resolve common linting issues and customize rules as needed.
-   1. **Real-Time Project:** Set up and configure ESLint for your project, and address linting issues.
+   1. **Applied Project:** Set up and configure ESLint for your project, and address linting issues.
 1. **Best Practices:** Configure ESLint rules to match project requirements, use consistent formatting, and integrate linting into CI/CD pipelines.
 1. **Practice Exercises:** Configure and resolve ESLint issues in your project.
 1. **LeetCode/HackerRank:** Linting and code quality challenges.